hzz0024/hzz0024.github.io/_posts/2020/2021-02-17-DelBay_adult_batch_effect.markdown

 <img src="https://hzz0024.github.io/images/batch_effect/Del_batch_effect_shared_site.jpg" alt="img" width="800"/>

-Conclusion: the best solution towards analyses like PCA and combined Fisher'exact test is to use the Angsd results from shared
+Conclusion: the best solution towards analyses like PCA and combined Fisher'exact test is to use the Angsd results from shared site file.
+This allows the elimination of potential batch effect.

 4) Check if coverage differs between the two batches.